geg2102/nvim-jupyter-client/README.md

 # nvim-jupyter-client
 [![asciicast](https://asciinema.org/a/x9usnBgPpL8AcmgaG3vOk5qrG.svg)](https://asciinema.org/a/x9usnBgPpL8AcmgaG3vOk5qrG)

 A Neovim plugin for editing Jupyter notebooks in Neovim, providing a seamless integration between `.ipynb` files and Neovim's editing capabilities.
+If you're familiar with Jupytext, this plugin offers similar functionality but operates directly on the JSON structure of the notebook files.
+It just renders the files to *look* like `python` files and it gives you all your usual setup (e.g. treesitter, language server etc.).

+## ⚠️ Important Notice
+This plugin is still in the early stages of development.
+Please be aware that there might be breaking changes in future updates.
+And not everything is guaranteed to work as expected, so backup your files before testing!

 ## Features